 It's Monday morning a man walks into Manuela's bar.
-Order a coffee and a truncheon and spread your newspaper on the table where you will spend the next 3 hours of your day.
+Orders a coffee and a truncheon and spreads his newspaper on the table where he will spend the next 3 hours of his day.

 The story behind that man can be anyone, rich or poor man, married or single, on the first day of his vacation or on the first break of the day.
 Impossible to guess, because on that side of a bar there can be anyone and endless stories.

 Because bars, vermouth bars, wine houses, three stars, taverns, cafes, bars, gambling dens, garitazos, are part of our collective imagination.